nguyendinhduc/deprecate-gs-device-detection/README.md

 ## Summary

 Congratulations!
 You have just developed a simple web page that detects the type of device being used by the client.
-This of course is just the beginning, and there are many more features to explore and take advantage of.
+There are many more features to explore and take advantage of.
 Be sure to check out Spring's support for [securing](TODO), [describing](TODO) [managing](TODO), [testing](TODO) and [consuming](/gs-consuming-rest) RESTful web services.

 [mvn]: http://maven.apache.org/download.cgi